Page Reviewed / Updated - Apr. 2019

 The Ron Yost Program is administered by the Statewide Independent Living Council, not by the WV Bureau of Senior Services as commonly believed.

-Make note, there is a waitlist that dates back to 2011.
-Unfortunately, funding was not increased for fiscal year 2019.
+Make note, there is a waitlist that dates back to 2018.